remotion-dev/remotion/packages/docs/docs/data-fetching.md

 };
 ```

-## Caching
+## Best practices

-It is important to know that in the render process, data fetching works on a per-frame basis.
+During rendering, multiple tabs are opened to speed up rendering.
+In each of these tabs, the tree is re-rendered by changing the value of [`useCurrentFrame()`](/docs/use-current-frame) and then screenshotted.

-Every frame, every component is re-rendered by the _frame context_ modification and then screenshotted.
+- Each tab will execute the data fetching individually, so if you are rendering with a high concurrency, you may run into a rate limit.
-You should consider caching the result of your API, to avoid rate-limits and also to speed up the render of your video.
-We have two suggestions on how to do that:
+- You can use the `localStorage` API to persist data after a network request and make a request only if the local storage is empty.

-- Use the `localStorage` API to persist data after a network request and make a request only if the local storage is empty.
-This technique will make one request per rendering process and then continue with the cached data.
-If the API you're fetching data from returns different data for each request this method is not a good choice.
+- The data returned by an API must be the same when called multiple times, otherwise [flickering](/docs/flickering) may apply.

-- Fetch the data before the render, and store it as a JSON file, then import this JSON file.
+- Consider fetching data before the render, and pass data as [input props](/docs/parametrized-rendering)

 ## Time limit

-You need to clear all handles created by `delayRender` within 30 seconds after the page is opened.
-This limit is imposed by Puppeteer, but makes a lot of sense as going over this limit would make the rendering process massively slow.
+You need to clear all handles created by [`delayRender()`](/docs/delay-render) within 30 seconds after the page is opened.
+You may [increase the timeout](/docs/timeout#increase-timeout).

 ## Using `delayRender()` to calculate video metadata